digitalservicebund/ris-backend-service/migration_image.md

 > **Work in progress - import through Docker image**

+The following job is importing the minimally required data (refdata and juris tables)

-To pull the `ris-data-migration` image, log in to the GitHub Package Repository using your username and a credential token stored in 1Password (1PW):
+To be able to pull the `ris-data-migration` image, log in to the GitHub Package Repository using your username and a credential token stored in 1Password (1PW):

 ```shell